rahatakbari-alt/ai-facility-scheduler/README.md

 * Built using Replit AI
 * AI-assisted development using ChatGPT

-## How to Run
+## How to Use

-1. Open the project in a browser
+1. Open index.html in a web browser
-2. Upload a CSV file with:
+2. Upload a CSV file with columns:

-   * Room
+   - Room
-   * Start Time
+   - Start Time
-   * End Time
+   - End Time
 3. Click "Find Open Slots"
+4. View AI-recommended time slots

 ## AI Usage

 This project was developed using AI-assisted tools including Replit AI and ChatGPT for: